mmul-it/training/MMUL-OA-01/Exercise.019.solutions.md

      ```yaml
      - description: How many replicas of nginx you need.
        displayName: Nginx Replicas
        value: "1"
        name: REPLICAS
      ```

-   - Replace the static replicas value in the DeploymentConfig specs twith the
+   - Replace the static replicas value in the DeploymentConfig specs with the
      parameter:

      ```yaml